furdog/tesla_gen3_bcb/README.md

 ## Known bugs
 Currently this implementation works, but i have noticed charging instability - it may randomly go into error.
 I don't yet know why (maybe i did some errors in transmission logic, or got buggy module), but any insights are welcome.

+## TODO
+### Features
+- Add methods of starting and stopping.
+Currently there's no way to control current flow.
+Though zero current config can be passed, or control pins can be disabled forcefully
+- Add methods to detect the module ID

+### Safety
+- Limit DC voltage so it never goes beyond specific limits.
+- Feedback matters.
+The charger must be aware of module feedback a lot more
+- Redudancy, run at least three instances of single phase module and coordinate their output.
+(probably not a responsiblity of this software)

+### Design
+- `writer` and `reader` must represent separate units that are responsible for communication and not be coupled with main class directly.
+All init/update and encoding/decoding methods must be grouped accordingly.
+- Main automata must be designed with DBC(design by contract) in mind to ensure correct logic.

 ## Licensing
 This repository contains code that is the original creation of furdog and licensed under MIT License.